 - No self-promotion, no advertising, no hawking goods, etc. You may include a link to your website in a brief bio at the end of your article, but don’t promote yourself.

 - Please keep articles timely.
-We will consider articles depending on how timely they are: some peer-reviewed journal articles will always be timely so we will accept reviews of original research and study-based journal articles published in the last 5 years (ask in our contact form if you feel something written further back is still timely).
+We will consider articles depending on how timely they are: some peer-reviewed journal articles will always be timely so we will accept reviews of original research and study-based journal articles published in the last 5 years (ask in our contact form (redirects to Eclectic Tech) if you feel something written further back is still timely).
 However peer review articles where someone pulls together disparate research to make a point or create a new thesis should be less than 2 years old since the evidence it’s based on gets older, too.
 Movie releases, within 1 month unless there’s a reason to bring it up again (such as a re-release, bonus materials/commentary on the DVD release, a sequel coming out, anniversary hub-bub, etc.).
 News articles, interviews, etc. will depend on what it’s about — but the sooner the better.

 - Please get as close to the original sources as possible.
 In other words, try not to review a review (unless it’s a newsworthy review in itself — i.e. you are covering a particular news outlet’s original take on a movie).
 Look out for articles reviewing another article and click on links to get to the original work whenever possible.
 Hints on whether or not you’re looking at an original source: they performed interviews, they link to many disparate sources (i.e. research) to draw the article together, they saw something first-hand (the movie, an event, etc.), etc. If there’s one link and they’re solely discussing what’s at the link then you should go to the original link and review that, not the article linking to the link.